christianalexandre/fakestore-compose/README.md

 *   **Clean Architecture:** Structuring the application for better separation of concerns, testability, and maintainability.
 *   **Android Testing:** Implementing unit and UI tests to ensure code quality.

-This project is also part of a post-graduation course in Mobile Application Development, specifically for the Android discipline.
+This project is also part of a post-graduation course in Mobile Application Development.

 ## Features